JamesDLD/azure-policies/README.md

 # Content
 Share Azure Policies with the community.
-Use of builtin Azure policies, and custom policies that are prefixed by the trigramme "MVP".
+Use of built-in Azure policies, and custom policies that are prefixed by the trigram "MVP".

 These are the guidelines used for the remediation activities ([effect "DeployIfNotExists"](https://docs.microsoft.com/en-us/azure/governance/policy/how-to/remediate-resources?WT.mc_id=AZ-MVP-5003548)):
-- Use of ARM template whenever the remediation action create a new resources.
+- Use of ARM template whenever the remediation action creates a new resource.
 - Use of [deployment scripts in ARM templates](https://docs.microsoft.com/en-us/azure/azure-resource-manager/templates/deployment-script-template?WT.mc_id=AZ-MVP-5003548) whenever the remediation action need to modify a resource that already exist.

-I do recommend thoses guidelines to prevent some change to be pushed by ARM template on parameters you don't want to touch.
+I do recommend these guidelines to prevent some change to be pushed by ARM template on parameters you don't want to touch.
 You can consult this article [ARM template deployment what-if operation](https://docs.microsoft.com/en-us/azure/azure-resource-manager/templates/template-deploy-what-if?WT.mc_id=AZ-MVP-5003548) for more information.

 # Reference